 But how do you tell XML ValidatorBuddy that you are working on a JSON schema?
 Simply use the “Quick Associations” pane in the main editor window and set the “Document is JSON Schema” checkmark.
 From this moment on the editor knows that this JSON file should be treated as JSON schema:

 You will notice that the way JSON syntax-coloring works changes immediately after telling XML ValidatorBuddy that this JSON is actually a schema.
 All of the keywords are now green and all of the keywords are also present in the auto-completion for faster typing.
 Just take a look how the GeoJSON schema is displayed in the editor:

 You can see that keywords like “properties” or “description” appear in green, while arbitrary names like “longitude” are still in red.
 This improves the readability of the schema in the JSON editor window a lot.

 And how do I check my JSON instance document once the schema is ready?
 Simply enter the path to the JSON schema at the “JSON Schema” field of the “Quick Associations” pane when the JSON instance is the active document.
 Now the editor keeps a reference to the schema for this instance document.
 It is also possible to put a relative path here.
-So you can also enter the name of the schema if both are located in the same folder.
+So you can just enter the name of the schema, if both are located in the same folder.
 Whenever you use the “Validate against JSON Schema” command the schema content is either loaded from disk or directly taken from the editor and the validator results appear in the “Results” pane.